-The North American opossum makes a hissing sound or a low growl when threatened or angry and a clicking sound to attract attention from their young.
-Young opossums often making a sneezing sound.
-Opossums are usually silent so if you hear them in your house then there is usually more than one.
+The Virginia opossum makes a hissing sound or a low growl when threatened or angry and a clicking sound to attract the attention of its young.
+Young opossums often make a sneezing sound.
+Opossums are usually silent, so there is often more than one if you hear them in your house.

 What Are Opossums?

 The opossum is the common name for a group of marsupial mammals across North and South America.
 There are over 100 known species of opossum.
 They are often called possums instead of opossums, but a possum is a different animal.

 Opossums are nocturnal animals, so they are most active and heard at night.
 They typically spend the daytime resting, and while most live away from populated areas, many make their homes in attics or under people homes.
 They can often be seen around urban areas at night to scavenge through rubbish for leftover food.

 What Sounds Do Opossums Make?

 Opossums communicate through a variety of vocalizations, each serving a distinct purpose.
 When they feel threatened, they emit hissing and growling sounds as defensive warnings.
 During the breeding season, screeching is employed, typically in interactions between two males vying for a mate.

 Young opossums use a “choo” sound to capture their mother’s attention, ensuring maternal care.
 On the other hand, mothers employ clicking sounds to communicate with their offspring, guiding and alerting them to various situations.

 These diverse vocalizations enable opossums to navigate their social interactions, express threats, attract potential mates, and ensure the well-being of their young.

 |Choo||Made by the young to get their mothers attention|